anjomro/camouflage-decryptor/README.md

 CAMOUFLAGE_DECRYPTOR_KEY=/path/to/static/key.bin camouflage-decryptor get-data my-stego-file.jpg > secret.txt
 ```

-It is necesary to use an absolute path to the static key.
+It is necessary to use an absolute path to the static key.

-To avoid prefixing every command you can also set the static key for your session:
+To avoid prefixing every command, you can also set the static key for your session:

 ```console
 export CAMOUFLAGE_DECRYPTOR_KEY=/path/to/static/key.bin